-Programme Code : 02 B.Sc Mathematics Course Code: 22UMA512 Core paper 12 - Programming in C Theory Batch Semester Hours / Week Total Hours Credits 2022-2025 V 4 60 3
+Programm e Code : 02 B.Sc Mathematics } Title of the paper Core paper 12 - Programming in C Theory Batch Hours / Week Total Hours Credits Employability 2024-2027 4 60 4

 - 1. To understand the C programming language. - 2.
-To learn the concept of control statements, one dimensional, two dimensional and multi-dimensional arrays. - 3.
+To learn the concept of control statements, one dimensional, two dimensional and multidimensional arrays. - 3.
 To solve the mathematical problems using C programs.

-5 CO1 Remembering the importance and functioning of C programming. to K5 CO2 Understanding the use of decision making statement and loop structures.
-CO3 Applying the operators and functions to solve mathematical problems.
-K1 CO4 Distinguishing different types of arrays.
+CO1 Remembering the importance and functioning of C programming.
+5 K5 CO2 Understanding the use of decision making statement and loop structures.
+K1 to CO3 Applying the operators and functions to solve mathematical problems.
+CO4 Distinguishing different types of arrays.
 CO5 Evaluating the solution for Mathematical problems using programs